-16. Statutory requirements
+17. Statutory requirements

-The statutory net income for the Company for the years ended December 31, 2021 and 2020 was \$17,393,913 and \$19,643,357, respectively.
+The statutory net income for the Company for the years ended December 31, 2023 and 2022 was \$31,751,225 and \$25,125,926 respectively.
 Under the Insurance Act 1978, amendments thereto and the Insurance Account Rules 2016 of Bermuda (the "Insurance Act"), the Company is required to prepare statutory financial statements and to file with the Bermuda Monetary Authority ("BMA") a statutory financial return.
 The Insurance Act also requires the Company to maintain certain measures of solvency (the "Minimum Solvency Margin") and liquidity (the "Liquidity Ratio").
-The Company is in compliance with the Minimum Solvency Margin and Liquidity Ratio at December 31, 2021 and 2020.
+The Company is in compliance with the Minimum Solvency Margin and Liquidity Ratio at December 31, 2023 and 2022.
 The relevant assets for liquidity purposes comprise cash, premium receivables and commission receivables.

-As a Class 3A (re)insurer, the Company must maintain capital at a level equal to its enhanced capital requirement ("ECR"), which is established by reference to the Bermuda Solvency Capital Requirement ("BSCR") model.
+As a Class 3B (re)insurer, the Company must maintain capital at a level equal to its enhanced capital requirement ("ECR"), which is established by reference to the Bermuda Solvency Capital Requirement ("BSCR") model.
 The BSCR model is a risk-based capital model that provides a method for determining a (re)insurer's capital requirements (statutory capital and surplus) by taking into account the risk characteristics of different aspects of the (re)insurer's business.
 While not specifically referred to in the Insurance Act, the BMA has also established a target capital level ("TCL") for the Company equal to 120% of its ECR.
 While the Company is not required to maintain its statutory capital and surplus at this level, the TCL serves as an early warning tool for the BMA and failure to maintain statutory capital at least equal to the TCL will likely result in increased BMA regulatory oversight.
-The Company's capital and surplus levels exceeded the TCL at December 31, 2021 and 2020.
+The Company's capital and surplus levels exceeded the TCL at December 31, 2023 and 2022.

 The Company has also complied with all conditions on its Certificate of Registration.
 These include maintaining relevant ratios applicable under Bermuda law, not writing any "long term business" without approval of the Bermuda Monetary Authority, not ceding any business other than to reinsurers with an A.M.
-Best (or similar agency) rating of A- or better, retaining no more than 15% of business assumed by the General Account and not declaring or paying a dividend in excess of 50% of the Company's retained earnings in excess of the target level of capital.
+Best (or similar agency) rating of A- or better, and not declaring or paying a dividend in excess of 50% of the Company's retained earnings in excess of the target level of capital.
+The Company's Certificate of Registration also stipulates that the Company does not retain net for its Financial Lines Business more than 25% of aggregate net limit or an aggregate net limit in excess of \$35M for its Property Retrocessional Business.